A Luau experience by Outrigger Kona Resort & Spa. Back to all Big Island tours.

 Large photoThe Keauhou Bay location faces west, giving unobstructed sunset views from the outdoor stage.

-- Story-based show tracing Polynesian migration to Hawaiʻi
+- Story-driven show tracing Polynesian migration to Hawaiʻi through hula, drumming, and narration

-- Pre-show Artisan Village: lei making, poi pounding, ʻOhe Kapala
+- 45-minute Artisan Village before dinner: lei making, poi pounding, ʻOhe Kapala bamboo printing

 - Fire dancing as the show centerpiece